iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 Servers and modules communicate to each other through **Barebones Networking API**

+## Why I Wrote The Framework

+I love making small, experimental multiplayer games.
+Very often, I need to use a database or some sort of a back-end server, either for lobby, to allow some kind of persistence,

 ## Networking API

 It's a layer of abstraction on top of networking technologies / protocols, that simplifies communication between servers and clients.